 Dr. George Vosgerichian has always been passionate about the Cape and photography.
 He has been coming to the Cape since he was a child.
 Before the mainstay of digital cameras, he learned photography on his Dad's rangefinder camera.
 As a teenager, he started making his own cameras, culminating in a 6x17 panoramic film camera.
 In recent years, his passion for aerial photography inspired him to photograph the entire coastline over Cape Cod & the Islands.
 He has received tremendous feedback for his aerial photography.
 His photos have appeared in magazines and several social media platforms.
 He was featured in the August, 2019 issue of Cape Cod Life Magazine, "The Sea From Sand & Sky," a 6 page article showcasing his aerial and landscape photography.
+His photos also appear in the Print Gallery of Cape Cod Life, and can be purchased on the Cape Cod Life Magazine Online Shop.

 He graduated Boston University in 1991 with a bachelor's degree in Chemistry.
 In 1995, he received his D.M.D. from Tufts University of Dental Medicine, where he served on the faculty of Restorative Dentistry for 7 years.
 He has been practicing dentistry in Arlington, Massachusetts, for 24 years.
 A member of several professional organizations, he is also involved with humanitarian trips abroad in educating dentists and treating people in underserved areas.
 Among his several distinctions, he was recently awarded "Top Dentists" by Boston Magazine.
 Alongside his passion for aerial and landscape photography, he enjoys playing classical piano and composing music.